 To surf the internet, you need a program called an internet browser.
-Internet Explorer provides an easy and secure web browsing experience.
-As soon as you have your internet access installed and you are connected, from Start, click the Internet Explorer tile or the icon located on the desktop and take your internet experience to a new level!
+Microsoft Edge provides an easy and secure web browsing experience.
+As soon as you have your internet access installed and you are connected, from the Start Menu, click the Microsoft Edge tile or the icon located in the taskbar and take your internet experience to a new level!

-Acer website
+Acer wehsite